sathvikswaminathan/Naive-Bayes/README.md

-# Image Classification using the Naive Bayes Classifier
+# Sentiment Analysis using the Naive Bayes Classifier